malgren/CSNAPNI/README.md

 # CSNAPNI
-The CSNAPNI model is designed to estimate nutrient inputs (real and embodied) to specific products, including crops, corn ethanol, and animal products, in addition to total nutrient inputs at the county and watershed scale for the conterminous United States (US).
+The Commodity-Specific Net Anthropogenic Phosphorus and Nitrogen Inputs (CSNAPNI) model is designed to estimate real and embodied N and P nutrient inputs to specific products, including crops, corn ethanol, and animal products, in addition to total nutrient inputs at the county and watershed scale for the conterminous United States (US).

 To run the model, download the repository, unzip it, then open Config/Settings.R.